10.1. Object stub generator

 See Transactional Operations for more.

-If the object includes writable resources or supports multiple instances, a reset handler is automatically generated to enable Write-Replace operations.
+If the object includes writable resources or supports multiple instances, a reset handler is generated automatically to support Write-Replace operations.

 See Reset Instance Context for details.